learning-at-home/hivemind/CONTRIBUTING.md

 ### Tips & tricks
 * You can find a wealth of pytorch debugging tricks at [their contributing page](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md).
-* Tesseract is optimized for development in pycharm CE 2019.3 or newer.
+* Hivemind is optimized for development in pycharm CE 2019.3 or newer.
   * When working on tests, please mark "tests" as sources root.